CosmWasm/book/src/setting-up-env.md

 it will be required to run CosmWasm Rust Optimizer; without that, more complex contracts might exceed a size limit.

-## Check contract utility
+## cosmwasm-check utility

-An additional helpful tool for building smart contracts is the `check_contract` utility.
+An additional helpful tool for building smart contracts is the `cosmwasm-check`[utility](https://github.com/CosmWasm/cosmwasm/tree/main/packages/check).
 It allows you to check if the wasm binary is a proper smart contract ready to upload into the blockchain.
 You can install it using cargo:

 ```
 $ cargo install cosmwasm-check